CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/Performance-Opt/performance-optimization.md

 Example screenshots of the AWS Cost Explorer Graphs were obtained after running several of the CMAQ Benchmarks, varying # nodes and # cpus and NPCOL/NPROW.
 These costs are of a two day session of running CMAQ on the ParallelCluster, and should only be used to understand the relative cost of the EC2 instances (head node and compute nodes), compared to the storage, and network costs.

-In Figure 6 The Cost Explorer Display shows the cost of different EC2 Instance Types: note that c5n.18xlarge is highest cost - as these are used as the compute nodes
+In Figure 6 The Cost Explorer Display shows the cost of different EC2 Instance Types: note that c6a.48xlarge (purple) is highest cost - as these the most expensive compute nodes that were used.
+The hpc7g.16xlarge compute nodes incurred less cost (green).

 Figure 6.
 Cost by Instance Type - AWS Console

 ![AWS Cost Management Console - Cost by Instance Type](../../qa_plots/cost_plots/AWS_12US1_Bench_instance_type.png)

 In Figure 7 The Cost Explorer displays a graph of the cost categorized by usage by spot or OnDemand, NatGateway, or Timed Storage.
-Note: spot-c5n.18xlarge is highest generating cost resource, but other resources such as storage on the EBS volume and the network NatGatway or SubnetIDs also incur costs
+Note: c6a.48xlarge is highest generating cost resource, but other resources such as storage on the EBS volume and the network NatGatway or SubnetIDs also incur costs

 Figure 7.
 Cost by Usage Type - AWS Console